isomerpages/moe-oasispri/_our-curriculum/Curriculum/Character & Citizenship Education.md

 Student Well-Being’s motto is ‘Always Here For You’.
 The committee is committed to promote student’s well-being in a caring and enabling environment.
 To facilitate these, the following are done to:

-- Empower students to be a Peer Support Leader (PSL) through missions of Peer Bonding, Peer Influencing and Peer Helping;
+-&nbsp;Empower students to be a Peer Support Leader (PSL) through missions of Peer Bonding, Peer Influencing and Peer Helping;

-- Engage school staff through acquisition of Positive Teacher-Student Relationship skills and
+-&nbsp;Engage school staff through acquisition of Positive Teacher-Student Relationship skills and

-- Educate the staff and stakeholders on the cyber wellness issues.
+-&nbsp;Educate the staff and stakeholders on the cyber wellness issues.

 ![](/images/student%20well-being%20commitee.png)